merenlab/anvio/anvio/docs/programs/anvi-compute-functional-enrichment.md

                                --include-gc-identity-as-function
 {{ codestop }}

-You can get a tab-delimited matrix describing the occurrence (counts) of each function within each genome using the `--functional-occurrence-table-output` parameter, like so:
+To output a functional occurrence table, which describes the number of times each of your functional associations occurs in each genome you're looking at, use the `--functional-occurrence-table-output` parameter, like so:

 {{ codestart }}
 anvi-compute-functional-enrichment -p %(pan-db)s\